koren-v/stargan-v2-api/README.md

 # Stargan V2 Api

+*This branch does not use intermediate image saving unlike the master branch, so it should be a little faster*

+*Note: this realization sends byte array instead of file*

+---
 The refactored code for inference of [PyTorch implementation](https://github.com/clovaai/stargan-v2) of [StarGAN v2](https://arxiv.org/abs/1912.01865) wrapped into Flask-API.

 You can build a **Docker image** to run the application with the WSGI server (Gunicorn).
 For details check [this branch](https://github.com/koren-v/stargan-v2-api/tree/docker_gunicorn).